 Monday, January 11, 2010

-On Being and Becoming: The Kingdom of God as an Existential Posit - part @
+On Being and Becoming: The Kingdom of God as an Existential Posit - part II

 The idea of God reaching out to the world through a human intermediary was not simply started with the rise of Ancient Israel, in the biblical tradition, but one might argue that this is an idea that was set out and expounded through the very moment of first creation in Adam.
 Scholar Richard Hess takes this idea up when he speaks of Adam’s likeness to God by saying: